SciMed/style-guide/README.md

 * Avoid more than 1 level of resource nesting.
   * [Example](samples/ruby/nested_routes.md)
 * Do not use the `match` wildcard route matcher.
+* Only add routes that are explicitly used/enabled.
+Use `only` or `except` in your routes file to prevent additional unsupported routes from being created.

 #### Controllers